RaduBerinde/axisds/regiontree/README.md

 Now the interval [10, 40) will become one continuous region with property 1.
-Initially, a boundary at 30 was present, but after the second update the properties on both sides of that boundary are equal (both sides became 1), so RegionTree removes the unnecessary boundary at 30.
+Initially, a boundary at 30 was present, but after the second update the properties on both sides of that boundary are equal (both sides became 1), so the region tree removes the unnecessary boundary at 30.
 The regions [10, 30) and [30, 40) coalesce into a single region [10, 40) = 1.

 ### Overlapping Updates and Automatic Splitting